Google Cloud Nested Virtualization: How to Enable It on a GCE Instance

-- Install the latest version of the gcloud command-line tool gcloud (no need to sign in to your Google account).
+- Install the latest version of the Google virtualization beta command-line tool gcloud (no need to sign in to your Google account).

 gcloud compute instances create temp-image-base --image-family=projects/ubuntu-os-cloud/global/images/family/ubuntu-1604-lts --zone=us-central1-b